nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

-If you need more than one x axis or y axis, you need to specify for each data series which axis they are to use, as described under the format of the data series, e.g. { data: [...], yaxis: 2 } specifies that a series should be plotted against the second y axis.
+If you need more than one x axis or y axis, you need to specify for each data series which axis they are to use, as described under the format of the data series, e.g. { data: [...], yaxis: 2 } specifies that a series should to plotted against the second y axis.

 To actually configure that axis, you can't use the xaxis/yaxis options directly - instead there are two arrays in the options: